Writing & Printing Aids

 The Braillo 650 SW: This Braille Embosser is a heavy-duty Embosser ideal for creating both Braille magazines and textbooks.
 Once the Brailled documents reach the conveyor belt, they are separated by “signatures” and the user will then remove and fold the sheets into magazine/book format (2-4 pages per sheet) ready for binding.
 Using paper rolls helps to save money on paper expenses and also eliminates the need for a burster and its operator.
 This product creates superior Braille quality and reliability it Embossers 650 characters per second (1,950 pages per hour) and uses Braille paper rolls, allowing for less expensive and longer duration embossing.
 You can contact Edit Microsytems to find out more or receive a quote.

-There are a different types of these products sold in South Africa including those listed below which are sold by Organizations and Companies such as the South African National Council for the Blind and Edit Microsystems.
+There are a different types of these products sold in South Africa including those listed below which are sold by Organizations and Companies such as the South African National Council for the Blind, Blind SA and Edit Microsystems.
 They include the:

 Perkins Brailler: This manual braille writer is a precision designed machine.
 The six keys each produce one of two dots in the braille cell and can together print the full alphabet in dots, as well as numbers represented by dots.
 The Perkins classic is still the most popular manual braille writer.
-You can contact the South African National Council for the Blind to receive a quote or find out more about the Perkins Brailler.
+You can contact Blind SA and the South African National Council for the Blind to receive a quote or find out more about the Perkins Brailler.

 The Tatrapoint Mechanical Brailler: Tatrapoint is a manual six-key braille writer that is lightweight, reliably strong and requires minimum physical effort to write braille.
 It is easy on the wrists and is suitable for Braille users of all ages who will find it perfect for Braille writing for work or otherwise.
 The spacing between keys can be adjusted to accommodate different hand sizes and positioning.
 The high contrast colour schemes make Tatrapoint features easier to find and appealing to younger users.
 This product includes a briefcase for transporting the Tatrapoint and documents.
 Tatrapoint Features include: